Moustamid/Netfix-Clone/README.md

 # Netfix .
  - this is a Netfix clone application based on  Html , css , JavaScript, PHP and MySQL .
  - Using Xampp and Myphpadmin database.
- - Live Demo : link will be added after the project is finished and deployer . ( Thanks you for your Patients :) )
+ - Live Demo : link will be added after the project is finished and deployer . ( Thanks you for your patience :)   )

 # Project Pages :